chrisotter92/ssh_loop/README.md

 THIS IS NOT A MODULE, this is to be used as a template for your own enviroment to setup your own functions within for whatever you want to Multiprocess/Thread.

-python ssh_loop.py\n
+python ssh_loop.py
-Connection to x.x.x.x was successful.\n
+Connection to x.x.x.x was successful.
-Connection to x.x.x.x was successful.\n
+Connection to x.x.x.x was successful.
-Connection to x.x.x.x was successful.\n
+Connection to x.x.x.x was successful.
-Connection to x.x.x.x was successful.\n
+Connection to x.x.x.x was successful.
-Connection to x.x.x.x timed out.\n
+Connection to x.x.x.x timed out.
-Connection to x.x.x.x was successful.\n
+Connection to x.x.x.x was successful.
-Authentication to x.x.x.x failed.\n
+Authentication to x.x.x.x failed.
-Connection to x.x.x.x was successful.\n
+Connection to x.x.x.x was successful.
-etc......\n
+etc......
-Total time to ssh into all devices 0:08:54.193422.\n
+Total time to ssh into all devices 0:08:54.193422.

 License